Adampeterjones/blog/index.md

-This Blog keeps track of learning and project work that I have been around code and devops developments Although pretty bare right now I will be adding more as i try things out.
+This Blog keeps a track of learning, projects, code and devops developments that I have been working on.
+Although pretty bare right now I will be adding more as i try things out.

 ## Coming soon